 I was amazed at the Old Rectory.
 I had pictured a small building, suitable for a poor medieval church rector.
 But the rectors of Warton were pretty important officials if we can judge by the size and splendour of the Old Rectory.
 The building is easily the equal of a small medieval hall, suitable for a wealthy yeoman, a person of standing and substance.

 The rectangular building is divided into two sections by a stone screen about 2/3 along.
 The large chamber served as a great hall, while the smaller section held a buttery and pantry on either side of a central passage leading to the kitchen.

 Visible on the north-east gable end is a sizeable fireplace, which must have served the rector's private quarters, itself linked to an inner chamber, which is now gone.
 Outside the building are remains of further foundation walls, suggesting the L-shape of the inner chamber.
 Near this is a well-preserved section of drains, protected by stone slabs.
-Entrance to the hall was through 2 doorways in the north end, each of which had a porch.
+Entrance to the hall was through two doorways in the north end, each of which had a porch.

 The sheer scale of the house and the number of chambers tells us that the Rector of Warton was a person of wealth and status, and the Rectory certainly reflects that.
 It is a wonderful medieval building and deserves a lot more attention than it gets as a historic attraction.